perrutquist/CodeTransformation.jl/README.md

 g(1) # still returns 14
 ```

-Note: The syntax may change in the next minor release.
+Note: The syntax may change in the next minor release of this package.